dmbarbour/awelon/AboutAO.md

 ## Syntax of AO

 Parsing code for AO is very simple.
-AO code is effectively a sequence of words and literals, with a little extra structure for ambiguity.
+AO code is effectively a sequence of words, literals, and inlined ABC, with a little extra structure for ambiguity.
 Recognizing numbers is probably the most difficult problem for reading AO.
 AO currently needs special reader rules for:

 * numbers and units
 * block text (starting with `"`)